sshbsshb/daqGuiii/README.txt

-A new generation of DAQ/PSU control system
+A new generation of DAQ/PSU control system with GUI create by Dear PyGui